wonma/100-days-of-code/log.md

 **Thoughts**
 Didn't feel like I have much mental energy today.
 I should think about how I can improve my physical energy to enjoy coding for a long time in my life!

+---

+### Day 90: January 24, Tuesday

+**Today's Progress**

+- Reviewed Header component of React portfolio 1 project.
+- Planned what features to experiment for my next project, React portfolio 2.

+**Thoughts**
+I felt like planning features to implement and how to implement each of element's structure would be one of the important skills that I have to improve.
+I felt like a working developer rather than just a learner.

 <!--

 <!-- ### Day 1: June 27, Monday